haiwera-silk-cd/magento-devdocs/guides/v2.1/pattern-library/graphics/iconography/iconography.md

 *	Icons should look like they are part of the "family" of icons.

-*	Line weights should be consistent with other icons in the {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}library{% endglossarytooltip %}.
+*	Line weights should be consistent with other icons in the {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}库{% endglossarytooltip %}.

 *	Elements within the icon should be consistent with these elements icons in the library (i.e. "Arrows").